 To date, the show has covered a wide variety of topics, including punk rock, movie stunts and classic video games.
 Additionally, the podcast has examined curious relationships like those between 1980s politics and entertainment, “The Karate Kid” and bullying on social media, and sci-fi technology and philosophy.
 For a list of past topics, visit our episode guide.

 Our hosts have spoken with 1980s favorites like Ernie Hudson, Cassandra "Elvira" Peterson, Alex Winter, Harold Faltermeyer, original MTV VJ Nina Blackwood and dozens more.
 Additionally, the hosts have featured contemporary performers like actor Adam Richman ("Man vs. Foood"), voice actor Yuri Lowenthal (“Superman” and PS4’s “Spider-Man”) and Marvel stuntman Eric Linden.
 They’ve also spoken with dozens of experts in other fields, including university professors, authors, artists and one former U.S. congressman.
-For a list of past guests, visit our episode guide or listen to a clip of a past special guest.
+For a partial list of past guests, visit here or listen to a clip of a past special guest.

 First, and most importantly, it's FREE.
 A new episode of 1980S Now is released weekly.
 The program is available wherever podcasts are found, including Apple Podcasts, Pandora, iHeartRadio and Spotify.
 It’s FREE and can be listened to on most devices, including smart phones and computers, or on the 1980s Now website.